 A UNESCO World Heritage Site, the medieval silk market was a grand display of wealth during the silk trade and is an important Valencia tourism site today.

 The elaborate Gothic building is famous for being one of the only non-religious buildings in this style.
-You can explore the opulent interior of the 16th-century market, including the main hall, impressive sky-high columns and peaceful courtyard filled with fragrant orange trees.
+You can explore the opulent interior of the 16th-century market, including the main hall with its impressive sky-high columns and the peaceful courtyard filled with fragrant orange trees.